jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 For this project, we will be developing on **Visual Studio Code**.
 Most likely Flutter Doctor will indicate that **Visual Studio code** is not ready for Flutter development.
 We will need to download an extension.

-## Flutter Extension for Visual Code
+## Flutter Extension From Visual Studio Market
-To download the Visual Studio Flutter Extension it can be easily downloaded with the provided link.
+To download the Visual Studio Flutter Extension from the Market, it can be easily downloaded with the provided link.
 [Visual Studio Flutter Extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter)

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/VS%20Flutter%20Extension.JPG)